locate an office

 In our view, the near-term risks from Japan’s policy normalization, the carry trade unwind and technical factors do not invalidate the structural investment thesis for Japanese equities.
 This unwinding could allow investors to focus more on market fundamentals over the medium to longer-term, on which we remain positive.

-While yen strength and increased global economic uncertainty has impacted our base case outlook by 8-9%, we view the selloff as being overdone relative to fundamentals.
+While yen strength and increased global economic uncertainty increases downside risks to the outlook, we view the selloff as being overdone relative to fundamentals.
 Many companies approached valuation multiples (on a price-to-book basis) last seen during the depths of COVID-19.
-We view the TOPIX at 2,200-2,300 as a level consistent with a near-recessionary environment and for investors to add positions aggressively.
+We view the TOPIX at 2,200-2,300 as a level consistent with a near-recessionary environment and for investors to add exposure at these levels.
 We believe that the structural opportunity in Japan remains, in view of its more reflationary path and corporate governance changes in the years ahead.

 On a longer time horizon, the yen still appears somewhat undervalued given interest rate differentials.
 With U.S. yields likely to decline with softening growth and a more aggressive Fed cutting cycle, we see the pair staying range-bound around current levels going into the end of the year and strengthen modestly by the middle of next year.